returaxel/Console-Coding-babysteps/Homework/assignments.md

 	if the guess is not equal to the answer, write 'Sorry, wrong answer.'

-### In Python, these are the logical operators you can practice in this excercise:
+### In PowerShell, these are the logical operators you can practice in this excercise:

 * '>' Greater than
 * '<' Less than